donghak0205/placesearch/README.md

 # placesearch
 The placesearch is place search project.
 Enter your keyword to show the results.
-The project made based on the daum api.(korea API site : https://apis.map.kakao.com)
+The project made based on the daum api.(South korea API site : https://apis.map.kakao.com)

 ## Information
 ### 1. Front End